drawing of a streetcar depot

 The application will ask you to:

-1. Identify which faculty you would be most interested in interning with (you may indicate up to 3).
+1. Identify which faculty you are most interested in interning with.

 2. Write a short statement about your interest in the faculty member’s research project and how it would align with your own interests, experience, and learning goals.